Christine Ng: Career

 Ng competed in the 1989 Miss Asia Pageant and won Miss Photogenic, finishing as third runner-up.

 In December 1990, at age 21, Ng married her first husband Yung Kwong Pui (翁江培) who was 30 years older.
 Only 13 days into their marriage, Yung died of a heart attack.
 He had been a high standing partner at the Hong Kong office of Ernst & Young and had accumulated a large fortune.
 He left Ng $170 million (HKD) in his will.
 Since Yung had died in China, his will was contested by family members for a lengthy period.
 In 2000, Ng was awarded $9 million.
 For many years, she suffered from depression due to negative rumors that she was a "black widow" who had brought bad luck to her late husband, which hurt her success with ATV.
 She did successfully revive her career after moving to TVB.

-In 1999 she met her current husband Kasey Lin Hoi Tong (练海棠) through Gigi Lai, and they married in July 1999 in Vancover.
+In 1999 she met her current husband Kasey Lin Hoi Tong (练海棠) through Gigi Lai, and they married in July 1999 in Vancouver.